tywysocki/leetcode-solutions/docs/solutions/hard/constrained-subsequence-sum-1425.md

 4. The result is the maximum value in the 'dp' array.

 ## Complexity
-- Time complexity: O(n) - We iterate through the 'nums' array once.
+- Time complexity: $O(n)$ - We iterate through the 'nums' array once.
-- Space complexity: O(n) - We use an array 'dp' and a deque for storage.
+- Space complexity: $O(n)$ - We use an array 'dp' and a deque for storage.

 ```swift
 class Solution {